How much does mileage affect car value?

 At what mileage does a car die?

-A well-cared-for car can last more than a decade, so you shouldn’t really expect to send your car to the scrap heap at less than 150,000 miles.
-Of course, with major repairs and replacements, you could get a car to cover as many as 300,000 miles, but at that point, you need to consider if such extensive repair is worth it compared to simply selling your car and finding another one.
+Beyond 100,000 miles, wear on critical engine and transmission components increases, necessitating more frequent repairs.
+With major repairs and replacements, you could get a car to cover as many as 300,000 miles, but at that point, you need to consider if such extensive repair is worth it compared to simply selling your car and finding another one.

 Should I worry about car mileage?

 Car mileage is not the be-all and end-all of your car’s value.
 So, actively trying to cut down on your mileage and inconveniencing yourself in the process isn’t the best approach.
-General condition, demand, location, even colour, all affect your car’s value, so concentrating on mileage alone isn’t an accurate way to view your car or assume what it’s worth.
+General condition, location, even colour, all affect your car’s value, so concentrating on mileage alone isn’t an accurate way to view your car or assume what it’s worth.

 Ready to sell your car?